-Those who use debit or credit cards can sign up for Drop — an app that rewards you for every purchase you make.
+Those who use debit or credit cards can sign up for Dosh — an app that rewards you for purchases at participating retailers.

 After you link a card to your account, you’ll get points every time you buy something at participating stores.

-Once you’ve accumulated enough points, you can exchange them for free gift cards.
+Once you’ve accumulated enough points, you can exchange them for free gift cards or PayPal cash.